 NOTE: If a system with spare bank memory enabled enters a redundancy lost state, it may not be apparent which memory module is the cause.
-If you cannot determine which Dual In-line Memory Module (DIMM) to replace, see the switch to spare memory bank detected log entry in the ESM system log to find which memory module failed.
+If you cannot determine which DIMM to replace, see the switch to spare memory bank detected log entry in the ESM system log to find which memory module failed.

-- View current alert actions settings and set the alert actions that you want to be performed in the event that a memory module returns a warning or failure value. - View current SNMP trap alert thresholds and set the alert threshold levels for memory modules.
+View the current alert actions settings and set the alert actions that you want to be performed in the event that a memory module returns a warning or failure value.

+View the current SNMP trap alert thresholds and set the alert threshold levels for memory modules.
 The selected traps are triggered if the system generates a corresponding event at the selected severity level.